Troubleshooting Enterprise State Roaming settings in Azure Active Directory

 - You must be signing in with the same account on both PCs for sync to work – as Enterprise State Roaming is tied to the user account and not the machine account.

-Potential issue: If the controls in the Settings page are not available, and you see the message “Some Windows features are only available if you are using a Microsoft account or work account.”
-This issue might arise for devices that are set up to be domain-joined and registered to Azure AD, but the device has not yet successfully authenticated to Azure AD.
+Potential issue: If the controls in the Settings page aren't available, and you see the message “Some Windows features are only available if you're using a Microsoft account or work account.”
+This issue might arise for devices that are set up to be domain-joined and registered to Azure AD, but the device hasn't yet successfully authenticated to Azure AD.
 A possible cause is that the device policy must be applied, but this application happens asynchronously, and could be delayed by a few hours.

 Verify the device registration status

 Enterprise State Roaming requires the device to be registered with Azure AD.
-Although not specific to Enterprise State Roaming, following the instructions below can help confirm that the Windows 10 or newer Client is registered, and confirm thumbprint, Azure AD settings URL, NGC status, and other information.
+Although not specific to Enterprise State Roaming, using the following instructions can help confirm that the Windows 10 or newer Client is registered, and confirm thumbprint, Azure AD settings URL, NGC status, and other information.

 - Open the command prompt unelevated.
 To do this in Windows, open the Run launcher (Win + R) and type “cmd” to open.